Eddy-Cash/eddythink/README.md

 - Pay only for AI compute
 - Pay nothing to move money

-EddyThink is the open-source AI credit layer for any Cashu mint.
+EddyThink is the open-source AI credit layer for Cashu mints.
-Remove mint transaction fees forever - charge only for AI usage.
+Removes mint transaction fees - charges only for AI usage.

 **MIT**